tradingview/documentation-guidelines/PineBlogPosts/README.md

 1. Introducing concepts, e.g.:
     - [...] where "const" is considered a *weaker* form than "input", for example, and "series" *stronger* than "simple".
 1. Referring to user interface components:
-    - Use the "Settings" dialog box to modify the script's inputs, visual attributes, or visiblity.
-    - Users of your script can change its input values with the "Settings/Inputs" tab.
-    - You can load scripts on your chart with the "Indicators & Strategies" button situated above the chart.
-    - Scripts define alert events; actual alerts must be created using the chart's "Create Alert" dialog box.
 1. Referring to form-type pairs, or forms, or types (see the ["Forms and types" section of the RST Guidelines](https://github.com/tradingview/documentation-guidelines/blob/main/PineUserManual/RSTGuidelines.md#forms-and-types)).